 Research Interests

-My research focuses on the importance of inheritance and legitimacy in the political culture of the insular Plantagenet World between 1200 and 1400.
+My research focuses on writing as means of engaging with and articulating anxieties about legitimacy within the political culture of the insular Plantagenet World between 1200 and 1400.
 My interests include the textuality of law, cross border networks, and intersections of gender and ethnicity in political culture.
 I work with material in Latin, Old French, Middle Welsh, Middle English, Old Scots, and Medieval Irish.

 Teaching